Learning to Predict Vehicle Trajectories with Model-based Planning: Experiments

 \subsection{Ablation Studies}

-We conduct ablation studies on the learning-based evaluator and report the probabilistic-based metrics (p-minADE, p-minFDE) and Miss Rate on the Argoverse validation set.
-With the P2T, P2A, and A2A attention modules capturing the basic interactions between map and agents, they form the base model together with the scene context encoders, while the F2F module and Fren{\'e}t representation are respectively ablated from the full evaluation network to study their impacts.

-From the results reported in~\tableref{tab:ablation}, we draw the following conclusions.
-First, the base model performs with $\text{MR}_6=8.52\%$, at the same level with TNT ($\text{MR}_6=9\%$ reported in \cite{zhao2020tnt}), reflecting the basic attention modules are effective in capturing the agent-map interactions from the scene context encodings.
-Second, as for the Fren{\'e}t representation that provides the local relationship between path and trajectories and the F2F module that fuses all predictions to get a global understanding of the reachable space, they both contribute to performance improvement.
-By comparison, the inclusion of Fren{\'e}t representation is more effective for boosting the performance.
-Third, compared with other rasterization-based models~\cite{cui2019multimodal, phan2020covernet} with ResNet backbone (at least $11$M parameters) and graph-based methods~\cite{gao2020vectornet, liang2020learning}, the overall model (Base + F2F + SD) makes the best performance with only $1.02$M parameters, which indicates separating the function of trajectory generation would greatly simplify the network structure, and still, a high prediction performance could be achieved with our framework design.
+We ablate the F2F module and Fren{\'e}t representation (denoted by SD) from the complete evaluation network to study their impacts. ~\tableref{tab:ablation} reports the results on the Argoverse validation set.
+With P2T, P2A, and A2A attention modules capturing the basic interactions between map and agents, the base model performs at the same level with TNT ($\text{MR}_6=9\%$ reported in~\cite{zhao2020tnt}), indicating that these modules are effective in capturing agent-map interactions.
+As for the Fren{\'e}t representation providing the local spatial relationship and the F2F module fusing all feasible trajectories to get a global understanding of the reachable space, they both promote the performance.
+By comparison, the inclusion of Fren{\'e}t representation is more effective.
+Additionally, the complete network makes the best performance with only $1.02$M parameters, which indicates that separating the function of trajectory generation would reduce the learning burden while achieving high performance.